Luye Pharma First Half of 2019 Results: Strong Revenue Growth and Substantial Development of R&D Product Pipelines

 The U.S. Food and Drug Administration (FDA) has accepted filing of LY03004's (Extended-Release Microspheres for Injection) new drug application (NDA).
 LY03004 for the treatment of schizophrenia and bi-polar disorder is the first innovative formulation from China to have an NDA accepted by the FDA, indicating that China's first independently-developed microsphere product is likely to be on U.S. market in the near future.
 The company will file the NDA for LY03004 in China in the second half of this year.

 Rivastigmine transdermal patch products in the CNS therapeutic area have also achieved remarkable progress: the multi-day transdermal patch has completed a pivotal study for the treatment of Alzheimer's disease in Germany.
-The once-a-day transdermal patch will soon be launched in China, while the high dosage strength (13.3mp/24h) once-a-day transdermal patch has received market authorization in Germany.
+The once-a-day transdermal patch will soon be launched in China, while the high dosage strength (13.3mg/24h) once-a-day transdermal patch has received market authorization in Germany.

-The registration application for Pramipexole Dihydrochloride Sustained Release Tablet for the treatment of Parkinson's disease has been accepted by China's National Medical Products Association.
+The registration application for Pramipexole Dihydrochloride Sustained Release Tablet for the treatment of Parkinson's disease has been accepted by China's National Medical Products Administration.
 Ansofaxine Hydrochloride Extended-Release Tablet for the treatment of depression (LY03005) and Rotigotine Extended-Release Microspheres for Injection for the treatment of Parkinson's disease (LY03003) have filed a clinical trials application and began phase I clinical trials in Japan, respectively.
 These two investigational drugs have entered the late clinical stage in China and the U.S.

 Outside of the CNS business, four other investigational biosimilar drugs have started clinical trials in China, among which LY01008 (a biosimilar of Avastin®) and LY6006 (a biosimilar of Prolia®) have undergone smooth progress in the phase III clinical trials stage.